streetturtle/streetturtle.github.io/_posts/2018-04-20-font-awesome-5-in-gwt.markdown

     DataResource faSolid900woff();
 }
 ```

-Then inject css in your app by calling:
+Then inject CSS in your app by calling:

 ```java
 FontAwesomeBundle.INSTANCE.fontAwesome().ensureInjected();
 ```

-After above operations content of font-awesome will be injected in the head element of dom.
-But css still has relative paths to font files.
-But they should be different, now path to the font will look like this: http://localhost/gwt/myapp/65A71CB6AC75767538DD48A2FE8BD898.cache.woff.
-So to change it in font awesome css replace all @font-faces by following in case of using only woff fonts:
+After above operations content of font-awesome will be injected in the head element of the DOM.
+But CSS file still has relative paths to the font files, e.g. **http://localhost/gwt/myapp/65A71CB6AC75767538DD48A2FE8BD898.cache.woff**.
+To change it in font awesome CSS replace all `@font-faces` by following:

 ```css
 @url faBrands400woffUrl faBrands400woff;